 Earlier this year, Earthmill, the largest 50-250 kilowatt (KW) wind turbine supplier and installer in the UK, appointed industry expert Trevor Murch, an Oxford and Harvard MBA graduate, through the site.
 Murch brought extensive non-executive experience to the firm, including experience with the National Renewable Energy Centre.

 Chief executive of Earthmill Mark Woodward had identified the need to recruit a top-level chairman who could play a pivotal role in helping the company achieve its vision.
 Through NonExecutiveDirectors.com the company received a focused shortlist of people that fit the experience and expertise that was required.
 Woodward has praised the “easy and fast” process of the service, as well as the calibre of the appointment.

-NonExecutiveDirectors.com created an online private network but its key selling point is that it is free for companies to use, removing recruitment fees that businesses typically face when hiring a new non-executive director.
+NonExecutiveDirectors.com created an online private network but its key selling point is that it is free for companies to use,

 Wright explains, “One of the big issues I’ve always has in the head hunting space is that if I’m working with owner managers, this could be private companies or listed businesses, very often the head hunting fee associated with recruiting non-executives is just too high, especially for smaller businesses.

 “Unlike the executive recruitment space, companies recruiting non-executive director tend to work on a different approach, they don’t work along the usual percentage of salary because a non-executive doesn’t earn a six-figure salary.
 Ultimately the market has tended to work on a fixed fee basis but the fees are much higher than you would expect for someone earning such a low salary.”